godatadriven/godatadriven-blog/content/samba-configuration.md

 			Last bad password   : 0
 			Bad password count  : 0
 			Logon hours         : FFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF

-1. Add a reverse zone -- we will need this when we add the new hosts.
-It is important for Hadoop that we can properly do forward and reverse lookup.

-		samba-tool dns zonecreate <server> <zone> [options]

-	In our case this would be:

-		samba-tool dns zonecreate host1.gdd.nl 115.16.172.in-addr.arpa -Uadministrator%password

-1. Install Kerberos client, which means we need to install the client packages and provide each client with a valid krb5.conf configuration file.

- 		yum install -y krb5-workstation

-1. Configure Kerberos.
-Here we changed the following parameters: dns_lookup_realm, dns_lookup_kdc, default_realm, kdc and admin_server.

-	**NOTE:** To understand the Kerberos parameters in the libdefaults section better, check out the <a href="http://web.mit.edu/kerberos/krb5-1.5/krb5-1.5.1/doc/krb5-admin/libdefaults.html#libdefaults" target="_blank"> Kerberos documentation for libdefaults</a>.
-However, bear in mind that the internal KDC of Samba4 is based on the Heimdal implementation so there are some differences.

-	We also added the appdefaults section, (see defaults at <a href="http://web.mit.edu/kerberos/krb5-1.5/krb5-1.5.1/doc/krb5-admin/appdefaults.html#appdefaults" target="_blank">Kerberos appdefaults</a>) because pam_krb5 module expects a pam subsection in the appdefaults section from where it reads its configuration information.

-		vi /etc/krb5.conf

-		[logging]
-		 default = FILE:/var/log/krb5libs.log
-		 kdc = FILE:/var/log/krb5kdc.log
-		 admin_server = FILE:/var/log/kadmind.log

-		[libdefaults]
-		 default_realm = GDD.NL
-		 dns_lookup_realm = true
-		 dns_lookup_kdc = true
-		 ticket_lifetime = 24h
-		 renew_lifetime = 7d
-		 forwardable = true

-		[realms]
-		 GDD.NL = {
-		        kdc = host1.gdd.nl:88
-		        admin_server = host1.gdd.nl:749
-		 }

-		[appdefaults]
-		     pam = {
-		          debug = false
-		          ticket_lifetime = 36000
-		          renew_lifetime = 36000
-		          forwardable = true
-		          krb4_convert = false
-		     }

 1. Test that you can obtain a certificate